-The risk of spinal or epidural haematoma may be increased in cases of traumatic or repeated puncture and by the prolonged use of epidural catheters.
-After removal of a catheter, an interval of at least 2 hours should elapse before the administration of the first dose of dabigatran etexilate.
+The risk of spinal or epidural haematoma may be increased in cases of traumatic or repeated puncture and by the continued overleaf prolonged use of epidural catheters.
+After removal of a catheter, an interval of at least 2 hours should elapse before the administration of the first dose of Pradaxa®.
 These patients require frequent observation for neurological signs and symptoms of spinal or epidural haematoma.

-Coagulation tests and their interpretation3
+Coagulation tests and their interpretation

-Pradaxa® treatment does not need routine clinical monitoring, neither for short-term nor for long-term treatment.^{4,6} However, in cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status of a patient treated with Pradaxa®.
+Pradaxa® treatment does not need routine clinical monitoring, neither for short-term nor for long-term treatment.
+46 However, in cases of suspected overdose or in patients treated with Pradaxa® presenting in emergency departments or prior to surgery, it may be advisable to assess the anticoagulation status.

-There is a close correlation between plasma dabigatran concentration and degree of anticoagulant effect.
-Diluted thrombin time (dTT), ecarin clotting time (ECT) and activated partial thromboplastin time (aPTT) may provide useful information, but the tests are not standardised, and results should be interpreted with caution.
-The INR test is unreliable in patients on Pradaxa® and false positive INR elevations have been reported.
-Therefore INR tests should not be performed.
+There is a close correlation between plasma dabigatran concentration and degree of anticoagulant effect.1-3 Thrombin time (TT), ecarin clotting time (ECT) and activated partial thromboplastin time (aPTT) may provide useful information, but the tests are not standardised, and results should be interpreted with caution.